 In addition to his ball handling, Handles is also pretty good at trick shots.
 He holds the Guinness World Records® record for the farthest kneeling basketball shot made backwards: 60 feet 7.5 inches., which he set on Nov.
 12, 2015.

-Handles loves the reactions he and his teammates get when traveling the world.
+Handles, who has been to all 50 U.S. states, loves the reactions he and his teammates get when traveling the world.
 Millions know the Globetrotters around the world, but on a rare occasion, the Globetrotters will encounter a fan meeting them for the first time.
 Handles explains, “As I was walking through the Sydney airport in Australia wearing my red, white and blue Globetrotters jersey, a little girl came up to me and said, ‘Look, Mommy, it’s Superman.
 Are you Superman?’ ”

 Superman probably doesn’t have a fear of little crawling creatures, though, as Handles admits.
 “Even a cute little gecko lizard sent me running from the locker room when we were in Guam,” Handles says with a laugh.